IoghiStudio/IoghiStudio/README.md

 ## Happy seeing you here! <img src="https://raw.githubusercontent.com/aemmadi/aemmadi/master/wave.gif" width="20">

 Experienced Software Engineer with 6 years of robust programming experience, focusing on Frontend Development for the past 4 years.
-Showcases 2 years of proven success in commercial Frontend Development, delivering impactful solutions.
 Acknowledged for my clear communication, exceptional organizational skills, and meticulous attention to detail.
 Combining expertise in Game Development and 3D Art, I offer a unique fusion of technical proficiency and creative design, driving the development of exceptional web applications.
 Excited to leverage my expertise to contribute to the creation of impactful projects within your team.
 My expertise includes TypeScript, JavaScript, React.js, Next.js, HTML, CSS/SCSS/BEM, Node.js, Express.js, PostgreSql, Rest API , Agile, and many more..
 Feel free to connect with me here :